v6d-io/v6d/k8s/cmd/README.md

   -h, --help                     help for blobs
-      --ipc-socket string        vineyard IPC socket path -l, --limit int                maximum number of objects to return (default 5) --port int                 the port of vineyard deployment (default 9600) --rpc-socket string        vineyard RPC socket path
+      --ipc-socket string        vineyard IPC socket path -l, --limit int                maximum number of objects to return (default 5) --log-verbose int          the log level to print, default is 0, support:
+                                 - info(0): print info log.
+                                 - debug(1): print debug log.
+                                 The output will be info log by default, if you set the verbose to 1, the output will be debug log and info log.
+      --port int                 the port of vineyard deployment (default 9600) --rpc-socket string        vineyard RPC socket path
 ```